veerserif/gamma-dashboard/dltx_guide.md

 However, this can fail because modders get things wrong (gasp) and you can wind up copying a file that actually doesn't work.
 It could be more comical than that, you might be copying a broken file from someone who copied that broken file from someone who just didn't know it was broken at all.
 So it's always best to check, if possible.

 The hard way is to **manually check the chain of #includes**.
-This is quite tricky because the names of parent LTX files aren't always obvious, and it's very possible to get lost when trying to trace them.
+This is quite tricky because the names of parent LTX files aren't always obvious, and it's very possible to get lost when trying to trace them, and technically to do it properly, you also have to scour the script files to find the one that gets read into the game.

 The best way to do this is to use **[LTXDiff](https://github.com/MerelyMezz/LTXDiff/releases/tag/1.4.2)**, which is why I told you to get it.
 It's a command-line tool that can automatically figure out the root file of any LTX file for you.
 In order to use it, you will need to have unpacked the Anomaly game configs and scripts.